MichaelShapira/video-dubbing/README.md

 # Video Dubbing Pipeline with AWS AIML Services

 Creating video dubbing is a time-consuming and expensive operation.
 We can automate it with an AI-ML service.
 Specifically with speech-to-text and text-to-speech.
 The following project provides the pipeline that starts with uploading the video asset and ends with the user getting an email with a link to the translated asset.
 The solution is tightly decoupled and very flexible due to the extensive usage of queues and notifications.
-Note that this project should be treated as POC only and in no way production ready.

 ## Declamer